 London's Irish community heads to Trafalgar Square to celebrate their patron saint – and everyone's invited.

-The Irish are ace at partying.
-So good, in fact, they even have a special untranslatable phrase – the craic – to describe their unique brand of conviviality.
+The Irish are experts when it comes to partying.
+They’re so good, in fact, they even have a special untranslatable phrase – the craic – to describe their unique brand of conviviality.
 They manage to have a brilliant time in the most unpromising locations – your typical Irish church hall is gloomier than Eeyore.
 So, with Trafalgar Square as the setting for London’s official bash in celebration of their patron saint, a blast is pretty much guaranteed.
-As it takes place on Sunday March 19, a sizeable proportion of the population (not all of them Irish by a long chalk) is set to be looking extra green and a little worse for the wear, as this year's St Patrick's Day lands on a Friday, March 17.

 Read our guide to St Patrick's Day in London